17 May

 You may need to copy (Control C) and paste (Control V) the link into your browser.

-Explore More! on the Home Page to find courses, which will help you understand culture in ways that you have not imagined.
+Explore More! on the Home Page to find courses, which will help you understand cultureculture is not genetically inherited, it is shared, learned, and dynamic- never static in ways that you have not imagined.